1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 This ranking demonstrates the extraordinary impact of condition and color designation on 1921 penny valuations.
 The chart reveals a dramatic hierarchy where even slight grade differences translate into thousands of dollars in market value.

-The MS68 Red specimen leading at $55,200 represents the absolute pinnacle of 1921 penny preservation, while the 1921-S MS65 Red at $36,000 underscores how San Francisco mint marks consistently command premium prices throughout the top tier.
+The MS68 Red (RD) specimen leading at $55,200 represents the absolute pinnacle of 1921 penny preservation, while the 1921-S MS65 Red at $36,000 underscores how San Francisco mint marks consistently command premium prices throughout the top tier.

 Notably, the steep value drop from 1921 MS67 to MS66 grades illustrates the exponential pricing curve that defines high-end numismatics, where each grade level can mean the difference between a modest collectible and a major investment piece.